BrianBend9/myslider/README.md

 (.js file)
 ```
+(function(){
   MySlider.init(simpson-slider, {
     "navButtons": true, //to include navigation buttons on slider or not
     "autoPlay": false, //to have the images slide/or transition automatically
     "autoPlayDelay": 5000 //determines the amount of delay between image transitions
     });
+})();
 ```

 (.html file)